 The success of ABM depends on a variety of aspects.
 From the get-go, you need to define your targeted accounts, depending on buyer personals.
 Here are considerations for creating a target account list.

-Revenue opportunity is a critical component of your ABM strategy.
+The revenue opportunity is a critical component of your ABM strategy.
 It’s crucial to weigh target account revenue opportunities against your overall capacity as a business.
 Consider taking on prospective accounts or new markets if your ability allows you.

 There are pros and cons of targeting large and small accounts.
 Going for big companies boosts your brand’s trust, but it can be expensive.
 Targeting small businesses is fast, but the revenue is low.
 Before you choose, consider your company’s unique persona profile.

-Matching offering to target accounts’ shortfalls
+Matching offers to target accounts’ shortfalls

 Target accounts need to match your product/service proposition.
 It pays to align your AMB efforts with prospects that benefit from using your products.
-If faced with competition when targeting prospects, leverage your unique value proposition to compel the prospects to switch brand loyalty.
+If faced with the competition when targeting prospects, leverage your unique value proposition to compel the prospects to switch brand loyalty.